Pfeife Smith Scholarship

 The Pfeife Smith World Affairs Scholarship Fund was established in 2003 by the Dayton Council on World Affairs to award scholarships to local students who show a strong interest in political science and/or international studies and who plan to attend the University of Dayton, Wright State University or Sinclair Community College.

-DEADLINE for Application and Documentation: May 1st.
-Applications (including attachments) must be submitted online via our Google Form here and supplemental documents emailed to email@example.com on or before May 1.
-If you have questions, please call: (937) 512-3999.
+DEADLINE for Application and Documentation: Due to the disruptions from coronavirus, DCOWA is extending the deadline to apply to Friday, May 22.
+Applications (including attachments) must be submitted online via our Google Form here and supplemental documents emailed to firstname.lastname@example.org on or before 4:59pm May 22.
+If you have questions, email or call: (937) 512-3999.

 Download the application.